AaronErhardt/AaronErhardt.github.io/relm4-book/src/introduction.md

 Also, I want to thank all contributors of [gtk-rs](https://gtk-rs.org/) that put a lot of effort into the project for creating outstanding Rust bindings for GTK4.

-I want to thank [tronta](https://github.com/tronta) for fixing a lot of spelling mistakes and grammatical errors in this book.
+I want to thank [tronta](https://github.com/tronta) for contributing a lot of improvements to this book.